Systematic bias due to eccentricity in parameter estimation for merging binary neutron stars : Spinning case: Summary and discussion

 \section{Summary and discussion}

 We investigated the impact of eccentricity on GW parameter estimation with the aLIGO detector sensitivity for spinning BNS signals and demonstrated that even small eccentricity ($e_0\leq 0.024$ at 10 Hz) buried in the signal can shift the mass, spin, and tidal parameters significantly from their true values.
 As in our previous work \cite{Cho:2022cdy}, we employed the FM and FCV methods to calculate the measurement error and the systematic bias, and those were validated by comparing with the Bayesian parameter estimation results.
+The main difference between our two works is the opposite direction of bias for the mass parameters except for $M_c$.
+In particular, for $\tilde{\lambda}$, the direction is reversed from positive to negative due to the inclusion of the spin parameter, and this implies that the recovered tidal parameter favors a stiffer EoS than the true EoS for the nonspinning case, but a softer EoS for the spinning case.
+The bias directions are summarized in Table. \ref{tab1}.

 Using the $10^4$ Monte Carlo BNS signals distributed in the parameter space $m_1$--$m_2$--$\chi_{\rm eff}$--$e_0$, we calculated the systematic biases ($\Delta \theta$) for the chirp mass ($M_c$), symmetric mass ratio ($\eta$), effective spin ($\chi_{\rm eff}$), and effective tidal deformability ($\tilde{\lambda}$), and showed their generalized distributions using the quantity, fractional bias $\Delta \theta / \sigma_{\theta}$.
 We also showed the distributions of bias and recovered value for the component masses and total mass.
 We found that the fractional bias weakly depends on the three main parameters $M_c, \eta,$ and $\chi_{\rm eff}$, displaying a narrow band increasing or decreasing quadratically with increasing $e_0$, while the biases of $\tilde{\lambda}$ showed a wide distribution depending on the values of the mass and spin parameters at a given $e_0$.